 Food Handler Behavior – Don’t Snack While Working With Food

-Snacking while handling food can trigger allergic reactions.
+Not many people would know, but it is important to understand that snacking while you are handling food or cooking food can trigger allergic reactions.
 Think about it, if a food handler is snacking on almonds while preparing a garden salad.
 Trace amounts of the almond remains on their hands.
 Although the garden salad doesn’t contain nuts as an actual ingredient, it would be enough to trigger an allergic reaction to the person consuming it (if they suffer from allergies) due to the traces on the food handler hands.
+At the same time, it will also result in the transfer of bacteria from your mouth to the food you are handling.

 Snacking also includes chewing gum.
 Chewing gum should be avoided in areas where food is being prepared.
-Saliva can accidently spray from a person’s mouth and contaminate the food or food contact surface.
+Any specific reason?
+Well, during the chewing process our mouth releases a lot of saliva, which can accidently spray from a person’s mouth and contaminate the food or food contact surface.
 The chewing gum can also accidently fall into the food.

 Additionally, employee food should be stored in a designated fridge and labeled.